July 22, 2022

 Moving in provides not only the comfort of additional assistance and care when needed, but also a social aspect, which shouldn’t be overlooked.
 This may be an attractive solution for relatives, as Elizabeth noted that 78% of all caregivers are already family members.
 Moving in may alleviate worries about aging parents living on their own and the burden of traveling to and fro.

-Unfortunately, it is the last option for many Americans and explains the sharp increase in multi-generational households following the Global Financial Crisis.
-Moving in places a lot of stress and burden upon your family members, and it is important to weigh the pros and cons when making a decision.
+Unfortunately, it is the last option for many Americans and explains the sharp increase in multi-generational households in the last several decades.
+Moving in places a lot of stress and burden upon family members, and it is important to weigh the pros and cons when making a decision.
 The same questions about disability access and proper medical care still need to be addressed.

 CCRCs are also ideal for retirees looking for a community of friends to reside with throughout their retirement and organized activities to stay active.